Nyffi/WWDC23-SwiftStudentChallenge/README.md

 - IM Fell Types by Igino Marine

 Forest asset used in the Main Menu was obtained from FreePik.

-Forest asset used as background in-game was obtained from PNGTree Sound effects were obtained from YouTube Audio Library
+Forest asset used as background in-game was obtained from PNGTree.

+Sound effects were obtained from YouTube Audio Library.